MikeTaylor/palaeo-vo/vo-manuscript.md

 ---
 ![Figure E. Haplocanthosaurus caudal in various orientations](figures/export-jpeg/Figure-E-Haplocanthosaurus-three-orientations.jpeg)

-> **Figure E.** _Haplocanthosaurus_ ?_priscus_ MWC 8028, caudal vertebra ?3, in cross section, showing medial aspect of left side, in three orientations.
+> **Figure E.** _Haplocanthosaurus_ sp.
+MWC 8028, caudal vertebra ?3, in cross section, showing medial aspect of left side, in three orientations.
-> **A.** In "articular facets vertical" orientation (method 2 of this paper).
-The green line joins the dorsal and ventral margins of the caudal articular facet, and is oriented vertically; the red line joins the dorsal and ventral margins of the cranial articular facet, and is nearly but not exactly vertical, instead inclining slightly forwards.
+> **A.** In "articular surfaces vertical" orientation (method 2 of this paper).
+The green line joins the dorsal and ventral margins of the caudal articular surface, and is oriented vertically; the red line joins the dorsal and ventral margins of the cranial articular surface, and is nearly but not exactly vertical, instead inclining slightly forwards.
 > **B.** In "neural canal horizontal" orientation (method 3 of this paper).
 The green line joins the cranial and caudal margins of the floor of the neural canal, and is oriented horizontally; the red line joins the cranial and caudal margins of the roof of the neural canal, and is close to horizontal but inclined upwards.
 > **C.** In "similarity in articulation" orientation (method 4 of this paper).
 Two copies of the same vertebra, held in the same orientation, are articulated optimally, then the group is rotated until the two are level.
 The green line connects the uppermost point of the prezygapophyseal rami of the two copies, and is horizontal; but a horizontal line could join the two copies of any point.